dvu4/grid_folium/README.md

 # Grid Map with Folium

-Visualize the Electric Grid and Weather data in Folium
+The project helps in modernizing Distribution System Restoration to achieve Grid Resiliency against Extreme Weather Events and visualizing the Electric Grid and Weather data in Folium

 ## Map